mooreporfavor/portfolio-website/src/content/projects/morocco-employment-lab.md

 ### Methodology

-I conceptualized and co-led the establishment of the Morocco Employment Lab, a dedicated research and policy translation initiative.
+I conceptualized and co-led the establishment of the <a href="https://www.povertyactionlab.org/morocco-employment-lab" target="_blank">Morocco Employment Lab</a>, a dedicated research and policy translation initiative.

    Data Collection & Analysis Facilitated partnerships with local research institutions and government ministries to access administrative data.
-Oversaw the design and implementation of multiple Randomized Control Trials (RCTs) to rigorously evaluate different labor market interventions (e.g., job search assistance, skills training, entrepreneurship support).
+Oversaw the design and implementation of multiple <a href="https://www.povertyactionlab.org/resource/introduction-evaluations" target="_blank">Randomized Control Trials (RCTs)</a> to rigorously evaluate different labor market interventions (e.g., job search assistance, skills training, entrepreneurship support).
    Modeling & Technique Applied advanced econometric methods to analyze data from the RCTs, isolating the causal impact of various employment programs.
-This involved close collaboration with leading academics from Harvard's Evidence for Policy Design (EPOD) and MIT's Poverty Action Lab (J-PAL).
+This involved close collaboration with leading academics from <a href="https://epod.cid.harvard.edu/" target="_blank">Harvard's Evidence for Policy Design (EPOD)</a> and <a href="https://www.povertyactionlab.org/" target="_blank">MIT's Poverty Action Lab (J-PAL)</a>.
    Communication & Strategy Translated complex research findings into clear, actionable policy recommendations for Moroccan policymakers.
 Co-authored policy briefs and presented results to ministerial-level working groups and international donor forums, directly influencing program reforms.

 ### Outcome